1EnK/ore-wizard/README.md

 ## Reward Claiming

-Run `ore-wizard --claim` to automate the claiming of ORE rewards for the configured wallets.
+Run `ore-wizard --claim` to automate the claiming of Ore rewards for the configured wallets.
 Set up the recipient address to claime the rewards to a specific address.
 Leave the recipient address empty to claim the rewards to the miner address.
 The claim sessions will be started in separate screens with a set sleep interval between each claim session.

 ## Debugging

 Account_Not_Found:
-- Transfer a small amount of ORE to the problematic address, or
+- Transfer a small amount of Ore to the problematic address, or
 - Run `spl-token create-account oreoN2tQbHXVaZsr3pf66A48miqcBXCDJozganhEJgz` for the address and try again.
   Set the correct keypair with `solana config set --keypair <path_to_keypair>` before running the above command.